 Thinking of Filing for Divorce?
 We Can Help

 Hiring the right lawyer can make the divorce process easier.
-At DeTommaso Law Group, we have over 125 years of combined experience ready to work for you.
+At DeTommaso Law Group, LLC, we have over 125 years of combined experience ready to work for you.
 We exclusively practice family law, and we’re well-equipped to provide the strategic and aggressive litigation services you need during this time.